-(D) Views of our Directors
+(D) Views of our Directors and the Joint Sponsors

-Our Directors (including all the independent non-executive Directors) have confirmed that all the continuing connected transactions contemplated under the Tenancy Agreement and the Supply Agreements have been entered into in the ordinary and usual course of business of our Group, and have been and will continue to be (i) carried out on normal commercial terms, (ii) in the ordinary and usual course of business of our Group, and (iii) fair and reasonable and in the interests of our Shareholders as a whole.
-Our Directors (including all the independent non-executive Directors) are of the view that the proposed annual caps for the continuing connected transactions contemplated under the Tenancy Agreement and the Supply Agreements are fair and reasonable and in the interests of our Shareholders as a whole.
+Our Directors (including all the independent non-executive Directors) have confirmed that all the continuing connected transactions contemplated under the Tenancy Agreement, the Rewang Low Pressure Steam Supply Agreement and the Supply Agreements have been entered into in the ordinary and usual course of business of our Group, and have been and will continue to be (i) carried out on normal commercial terms, (ii) in the ordinary and usual course of business of our Group, and (iii) fair and reasonable and in the interests of our Shareholders as a whole.
+Our Directors (including all the independent non-executive Directors) are of the view that the proposed annual caps for the continuing connected transactions contemplated under the Tenancy Agreement, the Rewang Low Pressure Steam Supply Agreement and the Supply Agreements are fair and reasonable and in the interests of our Shareholders as a whole.